Beres Hammond: Biography

-Hammond returned to Jamaica to perform at the Opening Ceremony for the Cricket World Cup 2007, and the next year, in 2008, he released album A Moment in Time, on VP Records, which featured the single "I Feel Good".
-After 4 years, which is 2012, Hammond released album One Love, One Life topped the Billboard Reggae Albums chart.
+Hammond returned to Jamaica to perform at the Opening Ceremony for the Cricket World Cup 2007, and the next year, in 2008, he released the album A Moment in Time, on VP Records, which featured the single "I Feel Good".
+After 4 years, in 2012, Hammond released the album One Love, One Life which topped the Billboard Reggae Albums chart.
 In 2013, Hammond was awarded the Order of Jamaica by the Jamaican government in recognition of his "exceptional and dedicated contribution to the Jamaican music industry" right before his album One Love, One Life was nominated for a Grammy Award in January 2014.
-For almost six years since album One Love, One Life released, Hammond released album, Never Ending in October 2018, which features contributions from musicians including Errol Holt, Mafia & Fluxy, Dean Fraser, and Robbie Lyn.
+Almost six years after the album One Love, One Life was released, Hammond released the album, Never Ending in October 2018, which features contributions from musicians including Errol Holt, Mafia & Fluxy, Dean Fraser, and Robbie Lyn.
 After its first week of release, it topped the Billboard Reggae Albums Chart.

 In 2019 Beres Hammond toured the United States and Canada.
 The Never Ending tour started in late July in Danbury, Connecticut.
 It also made stops in Baltimore, Cincinnati, Chicago, Boston, Toronto, Brooklyn, Philadelphia, Newark, Huntington (New York), Richmond (Virginia), Washington D.C., Norfolk (Virginia), Charlotte (North Carolina), Atlanta, Orlando and Fort Lauderdale.

-On February 28, 2021, Harmony House and VP Records presented Love From A Distance Live, a streaming event with guest appearances by Buju Banton, Marcia Griffiths, and Popcaan during the COVID-19 pandemic quarantine.
-The show was streamed on Hammond's Facebook page and VP Records' YouTube page, and up to March 1, VP Records' stream was trending at number five.
+On 28 February 2021, Harmony House and VP Records presented Love From A Distance Live, a streaming event with guest appearances by Buju Banton, Marcia Griffiths, and Popcaan during the COVID-19 pandemic quarantine.
+The show was streamed on Hammond's Facebook page and VP Records' YouTube page, and up to 1 March, VP Records' stream was trending at number five.

-On August 20, 2023, Beres Hammond was awarded with an award in recognition of his exemplary dedication and soulful musical artistry by the Jamaican Museum and Cultural Center in Atlanta, GA.
+On 20 August 2023, Beres Hammond was awarded with an award in recognition of his exemplary dedication and soulful musical artistry by the Jamaican Museum and Cultural Center in Atlanta, GA.